Facilities > VLA > Data Processing > Pipeline > VLA Imaging Pipeline 2024.1.0.8; CASA version 6.6.1

 Pipeline Requirements

 1. The VLA imaging pipeline is currently designed to run on a single calibrated SB.
 However, it may successfully run on a collection of calibrated SBs.
 We recommend only attempting to image an SB(s) with the same targets, bands, and correlator setups.
-Multi-SB functionality is not fully validated and is not likely to work with all data.
+Multi-SB functionality is not fully validated and may not work properly with all data.

 2. The pipeline relies on correctly set scan intents.
 We therefore recommend that every observer ensures that the scan intents are correctly specified in the Observation Preparation Tool (OPT) during the preparation of the SB (see OPT manual for details).
 For the imaging pipeline to run, the OBSERVE_TARGET intent is required.
 Without this intent, there will be no science data to image.
 Other intents can be present in the MS, but in the second stage of the imaging pipeline, following import (or following the calibration portion of the calibration+imaging recipe), the science target data will be split off from the calibration sources.